Is industry funding of university research dangerous?

 It might be said that there are two issues – related but distinct – that come into play here.
 The first is the fear that as industry has specific commercial goals, it will want researchers to provide findings that back the company’s objectives or interests.
 If for example a company is developing a drug to treat a disease it will want the academic research to confirm that the drug has the desired effect, and may want to suppress research that does not come to that conclusion.
 This is a legitimate concern, and it is right for safeguards to be found and rigorously applied that protect academic integrity and prevent undue influence being used to secure pre-determined results.

 The second issue is a more general dislike of academic discovery supporting private profit, no matter how carefully integrity is protected.
 There isn’t a ‘right’ answer to this, but it could be said that where the taxpayer invests strongly in research they may want to see a direct impact on economic growth, and where foreign direct investment is a major public policy objective academic research support may become compelling.
 To put it another way, the political reality may be that academic/industry partnerships have become an essential ingredient in public policy that universities will not be able to resist, even if they wanted to.

 For myself, I have no problems with such partnerships, where they are carefully structured and monitored.
 I am not at all against blue skies research, and indeed I believe that it must always be an important component of higher education.
 But I do not believe it to be either realistic or right to suggest that academic resources cannot be harnessed directly to support economic development, nor do I believe industry/university research contracts to be inherently wrong, even where their outputs may produce industry profits.
-It is too late to return the academy to an ivory tower; but staying out in the world does not have to compromise ethical standards or integrity.Explore posts in the same categories: science, university comment below, or link to this permanent URL from your own site.
+It is too late to return the academy to an ivory tower; but staying out in the world does not have to compromise ethical standards or integrity.science, university comment below, or link to this permanent URL from your own site.